Author : Mary Beth Keane

 Overall Rating – 6/10

 Why You Might Like It – High grade literary fiction writing, several little meaningful passages that dive into the motives behind an assortment of characters.
 I was enraptured by the beginning (First 25% or so.)
 A family drama that focuses on their struggles to overcome a traumatic event and dealing with the repercussions.
 There is a tangible realism that I found boring that others may find to be grounded and believable.
 There are several worthy talking points about how characters react to the startling events, making this a pretty good book club selection.
-The tail end was nicely handled.
-This book could be useful and helpful to people in its way of tackling difficult subject matter.
+The tail end was nicely handled and unexpected.
+This book could be useful and helpful to people in its thoughtful way of tackling difficult subject matter.

 Why You Might Not Like It – Even though this is a story about two families, many members remain under-developed.
-Even though there were strong building blocks for a blossoming romance, they’re handled in a most unromantic way.
+Even though there were strong building blocks for a blossoming romance, they’re handled in a decidedly unromantic and harsh way.
 There are rarely any breaks from hardship.
 While I personally find the end messages of this book to be edifying, others may consider those choices too dismissive of the harm posed by a specific character.
 The focus on meticulous descriptions of domesticity in the last 50% or so was truly DNF-worthy for me.Ask Again, Yes: A Novel

 Have you read Ask Again, Yes and have any thoughts on it?
 Are you interested in reading it?
 I do still recommend giving this book a shot just in case, as I’m pretty much in the minority in not liking it.
 Any and all of your thoughts are appreciated at any time, and thanks for checking out this review!